Shipbuilding in the American colonies: Economic impact

-In the American colonies shipbuilding had an immense impact on the economy.
+In the American colonies, shipbuilding had an immense impact on the economy.
 The colonies had a comparative advantage in shipbuilding with their vast natural resources, skilled craftsmen and capital infused from the British empire.
-The colonies' ability to build ships with their large timber stock flooded the economy with capital from Britain it had not previously seen.
+The colonies' ability to build ships with their large timber stock flooded the economy with capital from Britain, which it had not previously seen.
 Boston, Massachusetts became the central point for the boom of shipbuilding because it was the main distribution point for most of the shipping tonnage.
 The shipbuilding industry needed plenty of skilled labor to support it and with America's large forest industry many craftsmen already had skills working with wood.
 These skills transitioned to the shipbuilding industry.

 Impact of wealthy Boston merchants

 The introduction of British credit and complicated account balancing during King William's War, in the 1690s, changed how Boston merchants financed the shipbuilding industry.
 As British credit flowed into the community, Boston merchants began creating long-term credit arrangements with waterfront tradesmen and other skilled laborers.
 Local labor and exchanges of goods could be sustained across scores of people linked with myriad small amounts of credit and debit without cash.
 But the shipbuilding industry generated the labor and capital necessary for merchants to create larger and more intricate financial networks that solidified their position of power within both the local and the Atlantic economy.
 The extension of credit to a large portion of society helped spur the shipbuilding boom period from 1700 to 1717.
-Merchants such as Elias Hasket Derby, ordered schooners and brigs from the North River (Massachusetts Bay) shipyards, in which he began trading with China.
+Merchants such as Elias Hasket Derby ordered schooners and brigs from the North River (Massachusetts Bay) shipyards, in which he began trading with China.
 This made Derby one of America's first millionaires.